In this article, we will demonstrate how to sync time in Linux server using Chrony (NTP Client).

 As we can see in above output, chrony has corrected the system time, before running the chronyd command system time was almost 2 hours behind from accurate time.

-Start and Enabled Chronyd Service
+Start and Enable Chronyd Service

 Run the following commands to start and enable chronyd daemon so that it will be available across the reboots.